Government and Public Services

 Structure of the UK Civil Service

-The UK Civil Service plays a key role in British life and although it serves the government of the day, it is politically independent.
+The UK Civil Service plays a key role in British life and although it serves the Government of the day, it is politically independent.
 Civil servants:

-• Provide advice on policy-making to ministers, helping to formulate Government policy
+• Provide advice on policymaking to ministers, helping to formulate Government policy

 • Are responsible for ‘operational delivery’ across a vast array of services, ensuring that policy is implemented: for example, administration of pensions and tax, controlling borders, supporting people back to work and running courts.

-• 44 departments (there are 24 Ministerial and 20 non-Ministerial departments), which broadly speaking work with government to formulate policy
+• 44 departments (there are 24 Ministerial and 20 non-Ministerial departments), which broadly speaking work with Government to formulate policy

 • 424 executive agencies and non-departmental public bodies (NDPBs), making up 75% of the Civil Service, which implement these policies.
 Public bodies are independent organisations that deliver specific functions on behalf of certain departments.

-For an accessible, and helpful commentary that examines the duties, responsibilities and working practices of officials, we recommend using the Understanding the Civil Service website, created by an experienced senior civil servant.
+For an accessible and helpful commentary that examines the duties, responsibilities and working practices of officials, we recommend using the Understanding the Civil Service website, created by an experienced senior civil servant.
 This and related websites on Policy Making, Regulation and Local Government are listed in the Resources section of this briefing.

 Structure of Local Government

-Local government administrations manage planning, implementation and delivery of local services in line with the policies and priorities set by councillors.
+Local Government administrations manage planning, implementation and delivery of local services in line with the policies and priorities set by councillors.
 The services include both revenue raising and delivering services that impact people’s everyday lives, including local education and social care, promoting local business, planning and managing infrastructure, housing, parks and policing.

-The Understanding Local Government website provides accessible information on the structure and working practices of local government across the UK, offering a valuable introduction to this important but diverse branch of public sector administration.
+The Understanding Local Government website provides accessible information on the structure and working practices of Local Government across the UK, offering a valuable introduction to this important but diverse branch of public sector administration.

 There is also an increasing level of devolution to combined authorities made up of several local authorities, which are led by a directly-elected mayor.
 In addition to the Mayor of London, there are eleven metro mayors and, as of May 2024, exactly 50 per cent of the population of England, or 27.7 million people, live in areas with a directly-elected mayor.
 The metro mayor's focus is on issues that span individual local authority boundaries, such as local labour markets, adult education, housing markets and transport infrastructure and services.
 These office-holders work with the leaders of their associated local authorities to create a strategy for the wider area, while local authorities remain responsible for most delivery of the public services.

 The range of jobs within the Civil Service is enormous.
-It embraces administrative roles with arts councils and embassy posts with the Foreign Commonwealth and Development Office (FCDO), intelligence roles, legal services with the Crown Prosecution Service (CPS), frontline service delivery as well as policy work, statisticians, economists and social researchers working across Whitehall departments and ensuring the proper functioning of Parliament.
+It embraces administrative roles with arts councils and embassy posts with the Foreign, Commonwealth and Development Office (FCDO), intelligence roles, legal services with the Crown Prosecution Service (CPS), frontline service delivery as well as policy work, statisticians, economists and social researchers working across Whitehall departments and ensuring the proper functioning of Parliament.
 Public sector roles can also be found in engineering and defence, the administration of patents, passports and tax, border control and much more.

-The Civil Service employs people across many functions, including business administration, finance, personal management, technology, communications, and research and development.
-Although a large number or roles are based in London, especially those dealing with policy formulation and advice, staff may work anywhere in the United Kingdom and possibly overseas.
+The Civil Service employs people across many functions, including business administration, finance, personnel management, technology, communications, and research and development.
+Although a large number of roles are based in London, especially those dealing with policy formulation and advice, staff may work anywhere in the United Kingdom and possibly overseas.
 The civil service has successfully moved many roles out of London and there are offices and agencies in cities across all four home nations to support devolved governments, and to implement and deliver national and regional policies.

 Another significant trend, although not one that affects graduate recruitment, has been the direct recruitment to senior posts from outside the civil service and the appointment of increasing numbers of special advisers.
 For people interested in politics, and perhaps seeking public office in future, the route may well involve working for a local MP or party political work as a parliamentary researcher or adviser.

 Local Government roles mirror those in central government.
-Impact: The Local Government Graduate Programme, is a graduate entry route co-ordinated by the LGA (more details in next section).
+Impact: The Local Government Graduate Programme is a graduate entry route co-ordinated by the LGA (more details in next section).
 This offers a developmental programme with challenging assignments within a single participating local authority to accelerate the graduate's learning.
 Graduates can also seek out and apply directly to specific positions advertised by local authorities.
 The variety of roles in local authorities includes:

-• Policy related roles in areas such as local government strategy, policing, housing and education
+• Policy related roles in areas such as Local Government strategy, policing, housing and education

 • Functional roles such as finance, human resources (HR), technology, library and information management specialists